rdfostrich/article-swj2020-cobra/content/evaluation.md

 [](#ingestion-size) shows the cumulative storage size for the different datasets, and [](#ingestion-time) shows the ingestion time for these datasets.
 These figures show the impact of the middle snapshots within the bidirectional chain.
+For BEAR-A, storage size for COBRA lowers at the middle version, which shows that a snapshot with reversed deltas pointing to it (COBRA) requires less storage space compared to continued use of aggregated deltas (OSTRICH).
 For BEAR-B Daily and Hourly, the storage size significantly increases at the middle version, but the ingestion times for all later versions reset to low values.